awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 1. In the navigation pane, choose **Maintenance Windows**, and then choose **Create maintenance window**\.

-1. In the **Name** field, enter a name that designates this as a Maintenance Window for patching critical and important updates\.
+1. For **Name**, enter a name that designates this as a Maintenance Window for patching critical and important updates\.

-1. In the **Specify schedule** area, choose the schedule options you want\.
+1. For **Specify schedule**, choose the schedule options you want\.

-1. In the **Duration** field, type the number of hours you want the Maintenance Window to be active\.
+1. For **Duration**, enter the number of hours you want the Maintenance Window to be active\.

-1. In the **Stop initiating tasks** field, type the number of hours before the Maintenance Window duration ends that you want the system to stop initiating new tasks\.
+1. For **Stop initiating tasks**, enter the number of hours before the Maintenance Window duration ends that you want the system to stop initiating new tasks\.

 1. Choose **Create maintenance window**\.

-1. In the Maintenance Window list, choose the Maintenance Window you just created, and then choose **Actions**, **Register targets**\.
+1. In this list of **Maintenance Windows**, select the Maintenance Window you just created, and then choose **Actions**, **Register targets**\.

 1. \(Optional\) Near the top of the page, specify a name, description, and owner information \(your name or alias\) for this target\.